nicolazzie/SNPchimpRepo/README.md

 ===========
 *ref: E.L.
 Nicolazzi (Fondazione Parco Tecnologico Padano) - Via Einstein, Loc.
 Cascina Codazza (26900) Lodi (Italy).
 Email: ezequiel [dot] nicolazzi [at] tecnoparco [dot] org*

+**
+IMPORTANT NOTE (20210326): I just got word one of my ex-colleagues, Paolo Cozzi, now working at the Italian Research Council and who I thank GREATLY for it, has revived the SNPchimp tool in his webserver.
+Info is still not updated since 2016 and I don’t know if there’ll be anyone maintaining it, but you can now download the maps and info as they were before the shut down.

+The new address is: http://webserver.ibba.cnr.it/SNPchimp/ **

 The goal of this suite of programs is to help users doing some routine work without doing any actual programming.
 This directory includes a GUI for Windows and Mac users (64bit) and source codes, so you're able to see what it is doing step by step (please see "Disclaimer" section).